rodhan/scARy-monsters-talk/README.md

 This is a basic Xcode project to demonstrate some ARKit 2 capabilities at the [Xcake Apple Developer meetup](https://www.meetup.com/Xcake-Mobile-app-development-with-an-Appley-flavour/events/255179042/).

+This was based on a talk I did at the Digital Hub Developer Lunch and Learn meetup last year called [Elf Yourself...
+On a Shelf!](https://github.com/rodhan/ElfYourselfOnAShelf).

-1             |  2
+_ | _
 :-------------------------:|:-------------------------:
 ![](assets/xcake-scARy-monsters1.jpg)  |  ![](assets/xcake-scARy-monsters2.jpg)

 <sub>Image credits Luis Henrique Borges and Alexey Rashevskiy via meetup.com</sub>

-This was based on a talk I did at the Digital Hub Developer Lunch and Learn meetup last year called [Elf Yourself...
-On a Shelf!](https://github.com/rodhan/ElfYourselfOnAShelf).

 # Steps